Big Five (Hawaii): 20th Century

+Residents of Hawaii understood the vast influence of the Big Five.
+It was during the labor-organizing period that the term “Big Five” likely grew in usage amongst people critiquing the social workings of Hawaii.
+These companies eventually became the objects of protest.
+In September 1949, a Labor Day parade in Maui included a sign that read “CONGRESS—INVESTIGATE THE BIG FIVE."
 During the Democratic Revolution of 1954, the unions inflicted a decisive blow against the giants, and when the sugar industry declined after Hawaii became a state in 1959, so did each of the Big Five companies.
-The greatest post-statehood challenge came as the U.S. Department of Justice challenged the ownership of Matson Navigation Company by four of the five companies (all except Theo H. Davies).
+The greatest post-statehood challenge came as the US Department of Justice challenged the ownership of Matson Navigation Company by four of the five companies (all except Theo H. Davies).
 The lawsuit was settled when the four companies agreed not to share officers, executives, and directors.
 Alexander and Baldwin eventually bought out the other three stakes in Matson in 1964.

 In the 1970s, as sugar plantations closed, many of the Big Five companies themselves were bought out.
 Where the companies are now: